Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Potato Game.md

 <br/>

-### **Hazard**: Food items
+### **Hazard**: Dirty tokens

-**Description**: People may be allergic to coffee or rice.
+**Description**: Children play with the tokens and may spread germs, other children may want to eat the potatoes and spread germs.

-**Affected People**: all
+**Affected People**: Children

-**Before Mitigation**: Likelihood: 1, Severity: 3, Overall: 3
+**Before Mitigation**: Likelihood: 3, Severity: 3, Overall: 9

-**Mitigation**: Warn people about coffee/rice before doing the experiment.
-Airbourne rice/coffee allergies are extremely rare and most allergies require physical contact allowing someone else to take part in that demo.
-Demo can be skipped if allergy known.
+**Mitigation**: Supervise children closely.
+Stop children from licking or chewing foam potatoes.
+Don't do the full game with very young children.
+Encourage children to wash hands after using the experiment.

-**After Mitigation**: Likelihood: 1, Severity: 2, Overall: 2
+**After Mitigation**: Likelihood: 1, Severity: 3, Overall: 3

 <br/>